Introduction

 What is a car radiator?

-A car radiator is a heat exchanger and is part of your car’s engine cooling system.
-The IC engine in your car works by the combustion of air-fuel mix in the engine cylinder and produces an enormous amount of heat.
 A coolant is passed through the jackets surrounding the engine cylinder and engine head to absorb the excess heat and the radiator cools this hot coolant before pumping it back into the engine.
 A radiator helps to maintain the engine operating temperature at the optimum level.

 Why a radiator is important for your car?

 A radiator is an important part of your car since without a radiator the engine temperature shoots up beyond control and the engine will get damaged.
-If this heat is not controlled, the engine components become hot and they can expand or distort and eventually stops working.
+If this heat is not controlled, the engine components become hot and they can expand or distort and eventually stop working.
 All these can lead to serious engine damage and accidents.

 Conclusion